CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 - Stack is said to be in Overflow state when it is completely full and is said to be in Underflow state if it is completely empty.

 **Applications of Stack:**
-- Parsing
+- Parsing, Memory management, Search
 - Expression Conversion, to reverse a word

-**Analysis of Stack Operations / time complexities for various operations:**
-- Push Operation : O(1)
-- Pop Operation : O(1)
-- Search Operation : O(n)
+- used in "undo" mechanism in text editor

 **Queue** is also an abstract data type or a linear data structure, just like stack data structure.
-The first element is inserted from one end called the REAR (also called tail), and the removal of existing element takes place from the other end called as FRONT (also called head).
+The first element is inserted from one end called the REAR (also called tail), and the removal of existing element takes place from the other end called as FRONT (also called head.
 This makes queue as FIFO (First in First Out) data structure, which means that element inserted first will be removed first.
 The process to add an element into queue is called Enqueue and the process of removal of an element from queue is called Dequeue.
 Real-world example: If you go to a ticket counter to buy movie tickets, and are first in the queue, then you will be the first one to get the tickets.

 **Basic features of Queue:**
 - Like stack, queue is also an ordered list of elements of similar data types
 - Queue is a FIFO (First in First Out) structure
 - Once a new element is inserted into the Queue, all the elements inserted before the new element in the queue must be removed
-- peek() function is oftenly used to return the value of first element without dequeuing it

 **Applications of Queue:**
-- Serving requests on a single shared resource, like a printer, CPU task scheduling etc
+- Serving requests on a single shared resource, like a printer, CPU task scheduling, Disk Scheduling
 - In real life scenario, Call Center phone systems uses Queues to hold people calling them in an order, until a service representative is free
 - Handling of interrupts in real-time systems.
 The interrupts are handled in the same order as they arrive i.e First come first served

-**Complexity Analysis of Queue Operations:**
-- Enqueue: O(1)
-- Dequeue: O(1)
-- Size: O(1)

 #### What is BubbleSort?
 Describe the main logic of this sorting algorithm.
 #### Explain the process of finding the maximum and minimum value in a list of numbers!